davidjb/technicolor-tg799vac-hacks/README.md

 "info" button to toggle LEDs on/off) and more.

 The configuration present may work on other devices, but it is specifically geared for the TG799vac.
-No guarantees are made that any or all of the code will work for you or suit your needs.
-Test carefully and be prepared that some or all may not work on your device.
+There are no guarantees made that any or all of the code will work for you or suit your needs.
+Test carefully and be prepared that some or all may not work on your device or your firmware.

 Instructions are currently written for use on a \*nix-style OS but have been successfully also used under Windows as well.
 If you're on Windows,